253-472-9686

 4. Silk

 Silk is a protein fiber and is produced by silkworms that lay larvae to form cocoons.
+The cocoons are then boiled, unraveled, and spun to make the silk threads that make up the fabric you see.
+It’s a pretty neat process.

 Pros and cons of silk rugs